 Although the Lean quality improvement methodology was initially developed to improve the quality and productivity of automotive factories, it has been used with great success in industries and settings of all types, including software development, government, retail, and other service settings.

-Healthcare organizations, in particular, have found that the approach can be used to reduce costs and improve quality of care, patient safety, and satisfaction at the same time.
+Healthcare organizations, in particular, have found that the approach can be used to reduce costs and improve the quality of care, patient safety, and satisfaction at the same time.

 What is Lean Healthcare?